-A digital device is able to instantly transport children to a wildly creative interactive world were they can thrive.
+A digital device is able to instantly transport children to a wildly creative interactive world where they can thrive.
 The problem with tablets and other electronic devices, however, is that there are no physical pieces to pick up and move about.
 Because of this, your child may experience difficulty developing fine motor skills if the only activity is tapping or swiping on a screen.

 Thankfully, there is Osmo.
 Osmo is a gaming accessory that ingeniously melds the digital and physical worlds so your child can have the best of everything.
-Osmo's wide variety of educational games are played in the physical world but affect what is happening in a digital world.
+Osmo's wide variety of educational games are played in the physical world but affect what is happening in the digital world.
 What this means is your child can develop in multiple areas at once just from playing a single game.

 If you'd like to learn how to find the best Osmo game for your child, keep reading, and check out a few of our favorite Osmo toys, too.